linqueta/blog/_posts/2020-05-24-rails_uuid_primary_key.md

 ### Final words

 I think that you should consider to use it in your next project because UUID is a secure, strong and not predictable id for models.
 Besides that, UUID performance is the same using Sequential ID and it has an easy implementation using ActiveRecord and Postgresql.
+If you want to a see a complete application implementing it you can see in this [repository](https://github.com/linqueta/rails-uuid-postgres) in my [Github](https://github.com/linqueta).